Multi-scale Cascaded Foundation Model for Whole-body Organs-at-risk Segmentation: Experiments

 \subsubsection{Experiments on KNEE}

-As shown in Table IX, all models achieve an average DSC for femur segmentation exceeding 97.5\%, with our designed model achieving the highest at 99.14\%.
-Additionally, HD95, Recall, and Precision also achieve optimal performance, although the improvement in segmentation performance compared to advanced models is relatively limited.
+As shown in Table \ref{tab:KNEE}, all models achieve an average DSC for femur segmentation exceeding 97.5\%, with MCFNet achieving the highest at 99.14\%.
+Furthermore, HD95, Recall, and Precision also achieve optimal performance, although the improvement in segmentation performance compared to advanced models is relatively limited.

-As depicted in the ninth row of Fig. 7, we can see that all models accurately segment the femur region.
+As depicted in the fifth row of Fig. \ref{fiveDatasets}, we can see that all models accurately segment the femur region.
 However, Swin-Unet and UCTransNet exhibit minor segmentation errors in very small areas, although the overall differences are minimal.